Spectere/SdlKit/README.md

 ### "Renderables"

-Higher level surfaces that might be handy.
+Higher level surfaces that might come in handy.

 * TextConsole: a console that allows you to load a file and easily `Write` text to (or plot characters onto it)
 * TileGrid: a multi-layer graphical surface that lets you scatter tiles from a tile sheet around